rust-lang/book/second-edition/nostarch/chapter16.md

 The transmitting end has a `send` method that takes the value we want to send.
 The `send` method returns a `Result<T, E>` type, so that if the receiving end has already been dropped and there’s nowhere to send a value, the send operation will error.
-In this example, we’re simply calling `unwrap` to ignore this error, but for a real application, we’d handle it properly--return to Chapter 9 to review strategies for proper error handling.
+In this example, we’re simply calling `unwrap` to panic in case of error, but for a real application, we’d handle it properly--return to Chapter 9 to review strategies for proper error handling.

 In Listing 16-8, we’ll get the value from the receiving end of the channel in the main thread.
 This is like retrieving the rubber duck from the water at the